How to Properly Install SharkBite Brass Push Fittings

 So after you pick the correct size fitting and pipe for the job, inspect their condition.

-- Forget to clean piping.
-Old solder, debris, glue and aging pipe can keep the o-ring from forming a clean connection or prevent the teeth from grabbing onto the pipe correctly.
+- Forget to clean or deburr piping.
+Old solder, debris, glue and aging pipe can damage the o-ring, keep it from forming a clean connection or prevent the fitting teeth from grabbing onto the pipe correctly.

 - Shine up copper with sandpaper or emery cloth like you would if you were going to solder.
 This can leave superficial scratches on the pipe that could cause a leak between the o-ring and the outer surface of the pipe.